Third hour now up and running on the Rush Limbaugh program.

 Not to mention all of the fiat money we've created.

-I mean, imagine if the economy starts to really turn around and people start shopping again, start borrowing again, start well, all of that money that's going into treasuries now is going to be going in to bid up the price of services.
+I mean, imagine if the economy starts to really turn around and people start shopping again, start borrowing again, well, all of that money that's going into treasuries now is going to be going in to bid up the price of services.

 All of that money that has no velocity right now is going to be turning over very quickly.

-I'm no economist, but I play one on the radio, and I will tell you my impression is going to be this.
+I'm no economist, but I play one on the radio, and I will tell you, my impression is going to be this.

 You're going to see a slight blip in some of the economic numbers with the stimulus plan, but it's not going to be much.